JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/build.rst

 These two arguments provide additional include paths in order to build with UFS.
 It is anticipated that these will not be needed in the long term as the CMake version of UFS matures.

-The FV3 dynamical core can be built in either single or double precision, double is the default behavior.
+The FV3 dynamical core can be built in either single or double precision, where double is the default behavior.
 When using GEOS or UFS the choice needs to match the choice that was made when the model was installed.
 When building with FV3CORE the choice can be made at the same time as building FV3-BUNDLE.
 This choice is controlled with:

 .. code::